What fitness businesses should do during the coronavirus outbreak

 #4 Stay informed about government support initiatives for businesses

-Many governments are introducing measures to relieve financial pressure as a result of the outbreak, including things like being able to have staff stay at home against paid sick leave, tax exemptions or delay in tax payments, reduced support loan interest rates, etc. Make sure you know what’s being offered so you can make use of it in case of value for your business.
+At the start of the outbreak and subsequent closures, many governments introduced measures to relieve financial pressure.
+This includes things like being able to have staff stay at home against paid sick leave, tax exemptions or delay in tax payments, reduced support loan interest rates, etc. Make sure you know what’s being offered so you can make use of it in case of value for your business.